Belarus–Poland border: History

 After the Soviet invasion of Poland at the start of World War II in September 1939, the bulk of the northern half of eastern Poland (excluding Wilno), was annexed into the Byelorussian Soviet Socialist Republic as so-called Western Belorussia.
 Five new Voblasts were created: Baranavichy, Belostok, Brest, Pinsk, and Vilyeyka.

+Post-war agreements

 In accordance with the Border Agreement between Poland and the USSR of 16 August 1945, 17 districts of Belastok Voblast of the BSSR including the city of Białystok and 3 districts of Brest Voblast were restored to Poland.

 Following the 1944 agreement on population exchange between Poland and Soviet Belarus, on 25 November 1945, an additional agreement was signed in Warsaw by representatives of the government of the Byelorussian Soviet Socialist Republic and the Government of the National Unity of the Republic of Poland on the registration and evacuation of the Belarusian population from the territory of Poland to the BSSR and Polish population from the BSSR to the territory of Poland.
 Announcements on registration and extension of the evacuation until June 1946 were posted in Białystok and within the Białystok Voivodeship.